 Traveling can be an incredibly enriching experience, but it can also be very difficult for some people.
-Many times, we are aware that we feel anxious or on edge about some aspect of our journey, but may not fully realize what’s going on.
+Many times, we are aware that we feel anxious or on edge about some aspect of our journey but may not fully realize what’s going on.
 Could you be experiencing travel anxiety?

-For many reasons, it’s common for people to try to want to hide our suffering from those around us.
+For many reasons, it’s common for people to try to want to hide their suffering from those around us.
 It’s also true that anxiety can manifest in many different ways.
 Whether it’s a fear of flying or a need to triple-check the locks in your hotel room, whatever you are feeling is valid.
 There’s nothing to be ashamed about.
 Acknowledging and understanding what’s going on is the first step towards reclaiming your power and learning to manage your symptoms.

-As the name suggests, this type of worrying occurs before a trip has begun and it can manifest in many different ways.
+As the name suggests, this type of worrying occurs before a trip has begun, and it can manifest in many different ways.
 Most people will probably say that they’ve felt a bit of this, but when it’s so overwhelming that it threatens to derail your trip, it needs to be addressed.

 People experiencing pre-travel anxiety may be excessively concerned about:

 - Trip plans falling through.